Tzanetos Grigorakis: Last years

-In 1803, the 2nd Ottoman invasion of Mani was launched, with the Melissi castle almost destroyed by cannonballs from the Ottoman fleet, because Grigorakis was supplied again with gunpowder by Bonaparte, although the supplies were for Zacharias Barbitsiotis.
+A second Ottoman invasion of Mani was launched in 1803, with the Melissi castle almost destroyed by cannonballs from the Ottoman fleet, because Grigorakis was supplied again with gunpowder by Napoleon, although the supplies were for Zacharias Barbitsiotis.
 Grigorakis resisted in the castle of Cranae, which the Ottomans could not demolish, despite the 2,000 cannonballs thrown at there, but before the Ottomans retreat, Georgios Voulgaris from Hydra gave them a plan of political victory, after he managed to take by his side the cousin of Tzanetos, Antonis Grigorakis, with the promise to appoint him as the new bey of Mani.

-Right away, the Ottomans accused Koumoundouros of tolerating piracy and suspicious foreign agreements, so they replaced him with Antonis Grigorakis, now Antonbey, whom they asked to arrest Tzanetos and Pierros Grigorakis.
+The Ottomans accused Koumoundouros of tolerating piracy and suspicious foreign agreements, so they replaced him with Antonis Grigorakis, now Antonbey, whom they asked to arrest Tzanetos and Pierros Grigorakis.
 The Ottoman troops in the area were numerous and the local Capetaneoi preferred not to take the risk to attack Antonbey, so Tzanetos fled to Zakynthos to retaliate later.
 However, the situation worsened when Patriarch Callinicus V and all the dignitaries turned against the clan of Grigorakis, even Antonbey, confiscating the towers and all their property.
 Pierros came from Paris to Zakynthos with the permission of Emmanouil Papadopoulos to gather an army under the Russian flag and campaign to Mani.
 As soon as the Ottomans found out this, they forgave them both and, in 1806, Tzanetos and Pierros successfully returned to Mani.

 In 1813, Tzanetos Grigorakis died in his castle at Mavrovouni village.